|Warm-up international: Scotland v Georgia|

 And on Friday, the emerging force in global rugby face Scotland in the first game of Gregor Townsend's side intense autumn schedule.

-In 16 years, they have played just seven internationals against top-tier opposition outside of Rugby World Cup pool matches, so these back-to-back shots at Scotland are opportunities they lust after.
+In 17 years, they have played just nine times against top-tier opposition outside of the World Cup.
+This crack at Scotland, and their participation in the Autumn Nations Cup, are opportunities they lust after.